 You can find these suggested lessons in your Onsego account.
 You can also create a PDF to use later.

 Under this checklist, you will find a button: Print to take to Adult Education Center.
 Click on it.
 Instead of printing, find this option: save as PDF.
 Scroll down to the button: save.
-Now the report I saved on your computer.
+Now the report is saved on your computer.
 You can open it any time to find the Onsego lessons.

-Finding Lessons From the Report in Onsego
+Finding Lessons From The Report In Onsego

 I generated the Social Studies report, and my first item on the list says: